 Without investing time in change management and training, you won’t succeed even with the world’s best new sales process, methodology or CRM system.
 What you need is to build new skills by combining people from different teams to cooperate and learn new ways of working.

 One example is forming a joint task force between marketing and sales, or providing central executive sales support to local teams.
-One of our customers, where had senior executives from the corporate sales organization joined forces with local sales leadership to coach and train local sales reps in a new way of selling.
+One of our customers had senior executives from the corporate sales organization to join forces with local sales leadership to coach and train local sales reps in a new way of selling.
 The result was a new proactive, insight-driven way of engaging with their customers.

 So, let’s sum up what we’ve learned on sales transformation with a checklist that will increase your chance for a successful B2B sales transformation: